German Apple Pancakes made more delicious and perfectly proportioned in mini form!

 I am so excited about these babies – Dutch Babies to be exact!
-Ever since I saw the idea of a “pancake bowl” on Facebook, the endless filling possibilities have been consuming my dreams until I dreamt up these Apple Pie Pancake Bowls.
-Consuming I tell you!
-Just like you will be ravenously consuming these pancake bowls layered with warm apple pie filling and doused with cinnamon brown sugar crumb topping as if you have never eaten a pancake before in your life.
+Ever since I saw the idea of a “pancake bowl” on Facebook, the endless filling possibilities have been consuming my dreams until I dreamt up this mini German Apple Pancake recipe.

-I took these Apple Pie Pancake Bowls to a girls youth group where I was teaching some cooking basics and they were consumed.
+I took these German Apple Pancakes to a girls youth group where I was teaching some cooking basics and they were consumed.
 I even heard a couple girls say:

 Girl 1: “I don’t normally like apple pie, but this is so good,” as I silently gasped in my mind – who doesn’t like apple pie?
-And tried not to judge her taste buds too harshly, because after all, she likes this apple pie pancake bowl.
+And tried not to judge her taste buds too harshly, because after all, she likes this German Apple Pancake version.